What Are Punitive Damages?

-No Punitive Damages Without Proof of Actual Damages
+The Requirement of Proof of Actual Damages

-Additionally, in order to receive punitive damages in Texas the plaintiff must prove actual damages.
+Additionally, in order to receive punitive damages in Texas, the plaintiff must prove actual damages.
 Actual damages, also known as compensatory damages, are awarded based on proven injuries suffered by the plaintiff such as medical bills and lost wages.

-In order to recover exemplary damages in Texas, the plaintiff must show that the harm resulted from fraud, malice or gross negligence.
+In order to recover exemplary damages in Texas, the plaintiff must show that the harm resulted from fraud, malice, or gross negligence.
 Gross negligence means an act or omission:

 - which when viewed objectively from the standpoint of the actor at the time of its occurrence involves an extreme degree of risk, considering the probability and magnitude of the potential harm to others; and: